 For questions regarding permit refunds, email firstname.lastname@example.org.

-For questions or concerns related to the GRTC/VCU program, please contact VCU Parking and Transportation directly.
+For questions or concerns related to GRTC, you can contact VCU Parking and Transportation or GRTC directly.
 You may submit your feedback online at parking.vcu.edu/transportation/GRTC/feedback, by emailing email@example.com or via phone at (804) 828-PARK (7275).

 The decision to eliminate the Campus Connector was made after careful consideration following a year-long pilot.
 During the pilot year, we saw dramatic shifts in ridership from the Campus Connector to GRTC.
 Through surveys to both students and employees, transportation forums, student groups, and other outreach, we consistently received support for the partnership and the city-wide access it provides.

-Shuttles to the remote parking facilities (A, I, M, R lots) will not be affected and will continue to service these locations as normal.
+Shuttles to the remote parking facilities (A, I, M, R lots) continue to service these locations as normal.